Chapter

 too.
 And it looked like Bodil’s thoughts were traveling along the same

 lines.
-The beautiful ebony face under its impressive cascade of
+The beautiful ebony face under its impressive cascade of tiny

-someone so formidable could be described that way.
+formidable could be described that way.

 It seemed